Schmidtzymeowcher/Ameerah/Resume.md

 ###EDUCATION
 **University of Massachusetts**|Amherst, MA
-Focus in Anthropology and Political Science
+>B.A. in Anthropology and Political Science

 **University of Salamanca**|Salamanca, CL, Spain
-Focus in Medical Anthropology and International Political Economy
+>Focus in Medical Anthropology and International Political Economy